 - What’s inside the wall

 A wall is a thing of beauty.
 It can be a plaything, a barrier, or just something to fill up your space with some variety.
 But you might have wondered, how much wall do you need?
 Is it really worth the effort to remove it?
 There are many projects in the home that can be quite expensive and more than a little risky to undertake.
 Whether you’re about to embark on a major renovation project or you’re about to remove a wall in your home, you must do your research.
 From electrical wires, plumbing, HVAC vents, and sewer and gas lines to the exterior and interior paint, you want to make sure you know the risks involved before you start.
+For instance, a broken HVAC air duct can damage the whole system, and you may have to consult a repair company like Brooks Heating and Air or a similar service provider to get it fixed.

 - Think twice